Schneewolf-Labs/Chatty/README.md

 # Chatty
-A framework for connecting AI to Twitch chat.
+A framework for connecting AI to chat services like Twitch and Discord.

 ## Features
 - Streams chat messages with tmi.js